lotus-NLS/Jaguar/documentation/code_rulebook.md

 - Pass arguments only by keyword
 - Nesting: Max indentation level === 3
-- Source file length: Max ~200 loc, Multiple dependent classes discouraged
+- Source file length: Max ~200 loc, Multiple dependent classes within single file discouraged
+- Classmethods always return class instances

 - No relative imports.
 Give the full path; otherwise, it will crash when importing the module from somewhere else.
 For example, don't do: